CPT-Jack-A-Castle/reflect-pe/README.md

 Finally, it produces a self-contained executable so no ugly command lines to be inspected by Defender.

 ## Usage
 1. [Prepare a Go environment](https://golang.org/dl/) to build the reflect-pe on Windows.
-You cannot cross compile it on a Linux/Unix machine because it uses Windows specific code.

 2. Prepare your `config.yml` file (see below)